Himmas Kassa: The Mother of all Hummus

 وصفات عربية قديمة للحمّص بطحينة

-An important detail also tucked at the end of the recipe is about the dip's consistency: it has to hold its shape and should not run down when picked up with a piece of bread.
+An important detail also tucked at the end of the recipe is about the dip's consistency: it has to hold its shape when picked up with a piece of bread.
 Like today, this food was offered as an appetizer: a cold dish -- a dip with bread -- to be consumed before the main hot dishes.

 The recipe this time does not use nuts, but it is also garnished the same as the one above it: It is spread in a shallow bowl, and sprinkled with black olives, crushed toasted hazelnut, a bit of spices, rue, and mint.